 How do I get to Jackson Hole?

 I would fly right into the Jackson Hole Airport if possible.
 (JAC) There are 6 major airlines that fly into the valley many times a day, year-round.
 Because we have such a wide open valley, flying in is very easy and comfortable.
 Or you could fly into Salt Lake City, Utah, if you have a long enough stay to justify the 5-hour, easy drive.
 It can be much less expensive, especially if you have a group of 4 or more.

 Do I need a car?

 Absolutely!
 You will want to explore all the wonderful areas of Jackson Hole / Grand Teton National Park and Yellowstone.
-You do not need a big SUV, our roads are flat and very well maintained year round.
-A Subaru Outback, Forester or Toyota Rav 4 would be fine.
+You do not need a big SUV; our roads are flat and very well-maintained year-round.
 No matter where you choose to stay, a car will give you the freedom to explore.

 Where is The Wildflower Lodge located?

 We are in the perfect location, where the locals love to live.
 It feels very rural where we are, with moose meandering the grounds, but we have wonderful restaurants within minutes of the Lodge.
 We are 5 minutes from both Grand Teton National Park and the Jackson Hole Mountain Resort.
 We are 5 minutes from the small town of Wilson and 15 minutes from the town of Jackson.
 You can easily drive into the park in the early morning and return before breakfast…or have a hearty breakfast and make the first tram in winter.
 See Google Map